 ✿ Individually and corporately we can set an example and help people respond better to each other.

-It's about how a gracious attitude makes us feel--it’s a “freeing” effect because selfishness is a burden, a sense of entitlement is confining.
+It's about how a gracious attitude makes us feel.
+The “freeing” effect come because selfishness is a burden and a sense of entitlement is confining.

 Today I planted two dwarf crepe myrtles, a special gift to us from some dear people.
 As I worked my thoughts ran over the importance of having a grateful mindset and being satisfied rather than always looking to get “more.”